 Cribsheet, Emily Oster

 We’ve already mentioned Emily Oster’s book in our infancy parenting book picks — but I’m mentioning it again here so it doesn’t get lost in the fray, because it’s not just a baby book.
 It tackles decision-making all the way up through preschool, in fact; and it’s a *highly-recommended resource for people who appreciate the application of data to parenting questions.

-Oster just came out with her third installment, for those of you who’ve enjoyed her first two books.
-The Family Firm follows her same MO through early childhood.
-I hope she keeps these books up… like, through the high school years.
-Hah.
+Oster recently released her third installment, for those of you who’ve enjoyed her first two books.
+The Family Firm follows a similar MO through early childhood, though it’s a little more about structured decision-making than deep data dives.

 How to Talk So Kids Will Listen and Listen So Kids Will Talk, Adele Farver and Elaine Mazlish

 The book that needs no introduction (but I will anyway).
 This has been a bestselling classic for four decades now — that kind of lasting success doesn’t just happen by accident.
 This book has been called “the parenting Bible,” if that tells you anything, and one parent said: actually, kids DO come with a manual — it’s this!
 With chapters like “Helping Children Deal with Their Feelings,” “Alternatives to Punishment” and “Praise,” this text combines no-frills explanation with practice exercises and boiler-plate takeaways.
 If you don’t find something of value in here… you’re the only one.

 Behavioral & Discipline Parenting Books for Toddlers and Kids